hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 1. Look into WAN access via reverse proxy.

    * Have not configged SSL yet.
 WAN forwarding is currently still disabled.
+   * Problem is authentication.
+Radarr, Sonarr, Lidarr, jackett and Transmission all have independent authentication (all are presently disabled, so exposing them to internet is risky) and needs to be maintained separately.
+Only Jellyfin and Organizr can have synchronized authentication.

 2. Organizr acts like ddos when nginx is configged with fail2ban with ddos protection.
 Ip gets banned unless whitelisted.